MicrosoftDocs/quantum-docs-pr/articles/machines/qc-trace-simulator/distinct-inputs-checker.md

 # Distinct Inputs Checker

-The `Distinct Inputs Checker` is a part of the quantum computer [Trace Simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
-It is designed for detecting potential bugs in the code.
+The `Distinct Inputs Checker` is a part of the quantum computer [Trace Simulator]<xref:microsoft.quantum.machines.qc-trace-simulator.intro>.
+It is designed to detect potential bugs in the code.
 Consider the following piece of Q# code to illustrate the issues detected by this package:

 ```qsharp
 operation DoBoth(q1 : Qubit, q2 : Qubit, op1 : (Qubit => Unit), op2 : (Qubit => Unit)) : Unit {